The Council of Stellar Management

 - Discussing ideas, theory and design approaches for potential EVE Online features

-CCP will ask questions, share ideas, and talk about potential features with the CSM – including ideas that may never be further developed or released.
-CCP will be discussing the substance of features and design concepts to the level of detail needed to have mutual understanding of them, and the impact they will have on EVE.
-CSM delegates are likely to be privy to some early stage information about potential upcoming features, but it is the general intention of CCP to share with the whole community early, and use the CSM to help channel community feedback.
-CCP encourages CSM members to channel community feedback on potential or early stage EVE features.
+CCP will talk at length about potential EVE Online features with the CSM and share many ideas, including those that may never see the light of day.
+CCP will be discussing the substance of features and design concepts to the level of detail needed to establish a good mutual understanding, and the impact they may have on EVE Online.
+CSM delegates are likely to be privy to some early-stage information about potential upcoming features, but the general intention of CCP is to share with the community early and use the CSM to help channel community feedback.
+All CSM members are encouraged to bring forward community feedback on upcoming or new EVE Online features.